rails/rails/guides/source/caching_with_rails.md

 For instance, it will not impact low-level caching, that we address [below](#low-level-caching).

+In Rails 5 and above, instead of editing the config/environment/development.rb file, you can toggle caching by running rails dev:cache command; running this command enables caching if not enabled, and  disables caching if it is enabled.

 ### Page Caching

 Page caching is a Rails mechanism which allows the request for a generated page